cahl-19/lockdown-protests/README.md

 At the moment, the ldprotest user must be added as a root user (this is not intentional and will eventually be fixed).

+The script ./scripts/setup-mongo will perform this setup for you if you are using the containerized database with docker-compose.

 # Contributing

 See CONTRIBUTERS.md for more info.